Inventory and Monitoring at San Antonio Missions National Historical Park

 Aquatic ecosystems in the San Antonio river, its tributaries, and the acequias.

 Prior to European settlement, the park landscape was riparian forests surrounded mainly by grasslands with small patches of shrublands.
 The vegetation communities represented a mix from both Blackland Prairie and South Texas Plains.
 When the missions were established and active, much of the land was cleared for agriculture or used for grazing.
 Additionally, the hydrology was altered by the wide ditches, or acequias, that paralleled the river on both sides and were used for irrigation.
-The result is that most of the upland woodlands and scrublands on the main missions property are at least secondary growth, following the decline of the missions and their agricultural practices.
+The result is that most of the wooded areas that were once riparian forest or upland woodlands or scrublands on the main missions property are now at least secondary growth, following the decline of the missions and their agricultural practices.

 Closest to the San Antonio River and its tributaries, there are riparian forests that contain black willow (Salix nigra), pecan (Carya illinoinensis), sugarberry (Celtis laevigata), and box elder (Acer negundo).
 At Rancho de las Cabras, the riparian forests are more extensive and also include cedar elm (Ulmus crassifolia), eastern cottonwood (Populus deltoides) and Texas live oak (Quercus fusiformis).
 The park habitats that are dominated by trees or shrubs provide excellent habitat for over 100 bird species and other wildlife.